ctjong/orion/Readme.md

+# Orion API

-﻿Orion allows you to build a REST API app in just a few steps!
+Orion allows you to build a REST API app in just a few steps!
 This library is to be used in combination with Node and Express.
 It sets up all the necessary CRUD data endpoints, file uploads, authentication endpoints, and error handling.

 The latest version of the library supports the following components:
 - Database: **SQL Server**